fenago/python-minicourses/MiniCourse_DL/_DL.md

 Don’t make light of this, you have come a long way in a short amount of time.
 This is just the beginning of your journey with deep learning in python.
 Keep practicing and developing your skills.

-Did you enjoy this mini-course?
-Do you have any questions or sticking points?

-Leave a comment and let me know.

-\